KATHRYN MCKINLEY

 Biography

 Kathryn McKinley, Professor of English, has been a recipient of grants and awards from the National Endowment for the Humanities, the American Philosophical Society, and the Harry Ransom Humanities Research Center.
-She is also the founder of the interdepartmental minor in Medieval and Early Modern Studies (MEMS) at UMBC, which is one of the few of its kind in the Baltimore/Washington region.
+She is also the founder of the interdepartmental minor in Medieval and Early Modern Studies (MEMS) at UMBC, and has been appointed UMBC Presidential Teaching Professor for 2021-2024.

-Her research and teaching interests include Chaucer; Ovid, Boccaccio, and late medieval vernacularity; medieval visual literacy and material culture; and the history of later medieval European and English food culture, food scarcity, and famine.
-She has published in such journals as The Chaucer Review, Viator, and English Manuscript Studies 1100-1700.
-Her publications include Reading the Ovidian Heroine: Metamorphoses Commentaries 1100-1618 (Leiden, 2001), an article on Chaucer’s House of Fame in Meaning in Motion: The Semantics of Movement in Medieval Art (Princeton, 2011); Ovid in the Middle Ages (Cambridge, 2011; coedited with Frank T. Coulson and James G. Clark); and Chaucer’s House of Fame and Its Boccaccian Intertexts: Image, Vision, and the Vernacular (Toronto: Pontifical Institute of Mediaeval Studies, 2016).
+Her research and teaching interests include Chaucer, Ovid, Boccaccio, and manuscript studies.
+Currently, she focuses on the social vision and aesthetics of emerging late medieval vernacularity.
+She has published in such journals as The Chaucer Review, English Manuscript Studies 1100-1700, Viator, and Le Tre Corone: Rivista internazionale di studi su Dante, Petrarca, Boccaccio.
+Her publications include Reading the Ovidian Heroine: Metamorphoses Commentaries 1100-1618 (Leiden, 2001); Ovid in the Middle Ages (Cambridge, 2011; coedited with Frank T. Coulson and James G. Clark); and Chaucer’s House of Fame and Its Boccaccian Intertexts: Image, Vision, and the Vernacular (Toronto, 2016).

 Books